 Evaluate Scalability

-A platform should be able to handle increased traffic, larger product catalogs, and higher sales volumes without limitations or skyrocketing fees.
+A platform should handle increased traffic, larger product catalogs, and higher online sales volumes without limitations or skyrocketing fees.

-E-commerce platforms like Shopify are designed for online stores that sell physical or digital products.
+An ecommerce platform like Shopify is designed for online stores that sell physical or digital products.
 They offer flexible plans, advanced integrations, and tools to support growth.
-But, scaling can become costly as you upgrade plans or add third-party apps.
+But scaling can become costly as you upgrade plans or add third-party apps.

-If your business is centered around memberships, courses, or digital subscriptions, you need a platform that easily scales with your audience without restrictive limits on members or content.
+If your business is centered around memberships, courses, or selling subscriptions, you need a platform that easily scales with your audience without restrictive limits on members or content.

 CustomerHub lets you expand your memberships, digital products, and recurring revenue without hidden costs.
 You can connect with email marketing tools, CRMs, and over 7,000 apps to automate workflows as your business grows.